 If you want to leave to get some food and come back, just make sure to get your hand stamped before exiting.

-Do I need water shoes?
+Do I need water shoes at Barton Springs?

 Water shoes aren’t necessary for Barton Springs Pool, but I prefer them.
 If you’re going to spend time on the shallow end, the bottom of the pool is slick with algae.